IQSS/dataverse-sample-data/README.md

 - Because of how file hierarchy support was implemented (using the [Updating File Metadata][] API endpoint), multiple files with the same name are not supported.
 The following error is expected: "This file already exists in the dataset."

+## Contributing

+We love contributors!
+Please see our [Contributing Guide][] for ways you can help.

 [Updating File Metadata]: http://guides.dataverse.org/en/4.15/api/native-api.html#updating-file-metadata
+[Contributing Guide]: CONTRIBUTING.md
 [pyDataverse]: https://pypi.org/project/pyDataverse/